Quality Intelligence: Why automation makes you work smarter

 What is Quality Intelligence?

-Quality Intelligence is the name we give to Quality Management at its very best.
-In an earlier blog, we discussed how Quality Management needs to respond to the challenges of Industry 4.0.
+Quality Intelligence is the name we give to quality management at its very best.
+In an earlier blog, we discussed how quality management needs to respond to the challenges of Industry 4.0.
 Answer?
-By being as good at Quality Management as it is is possible to be right now.
+By being as good at quality management as it is possible to be right now.

-Big Data, the Internet of Things, Artificial Intelligence and hyper-connectivity are happening, but it’s too easy to get fixated by developments we can’t predict.
-Chances are that you can implement radical change to your Quality Management using technologies that are already out there.
+Big Data, the Internet of Things, Artificial Intelligence, and hyperconnectivity are happening, but it’s too easy to get fixated on developments we can’t predict.
+Chances are that you can implement radical change to your quality management using technologies that are already out there.

 You need to ask yourself two questions: are my systems and processes as fully integrated as they could be, where can I gain time and efficiencies by automating, and does senior management share my vision of Quality Intelligence as a strategic function within the company?

 Okay, those were three questions.
 In a blog about omnipresence, we looked at two of them: the importance of integrating not only systems and processes, but also the Quality Team with the wider departmental structure - the organizational system, if you will.